-Services that are covered for you What you must pay when you get these services Outpatient mental health care \$20 copayment for each individual/group therapy visit.
-Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+Services that are covered for you What you must pay when you get these services Sharp Direct Advantage Gold Card (HMO) Sharp Direct Advantage Platinum Card (HMO) Outpatient mental health care \$20 copayment for \$20 copayment for Covered services include: each individual/ group therapy each individual/ group therapy visit.
+Mental health services provided by a state- licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. visit.
 Prior authorization may be required from our plan.
 Referral may be required from your network provider.
-Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Outpatient rehabilitation services \$30 copayment for each specialist visit. \$30 copayment for each specialist visit.
+Covered services include: physical therapy, occupational therapy, and speech language therapy.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
 Prior authorization may be required from our plan.
-Referral may be required from your network provider. \$30 copayment for each specialist visit.
-Outpatient substance abuse services Individual and Group therapy related to substance abuse.
-Prior authorization may be required from our plan.
-Referral may be required from your network provider. \$20 copayment for each authorized individual/group therapy visit.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Referral may be required from your network provider.
+Outpatient substance abuse services \$20 copayment for each authorized individual/group therapy visit. \$20 copayment for \$20 copayment \$20 copayment for Individual and Group therapy related to substance abuse. each authorized individual/group Prior authorization may be required from our plan. therapy visit.
+Referral may be required from your network provider.

+Services that are covered for you What you must pay when you get these services Sharp Direct Advantage Gold Card (HMO) Sharp Direct Advantage Platinum Card (HMO) Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers \$225 copayment \$175 copayment Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 Prior authorization may be required from our plan.
-Referral may be required from your network provider. \$175 copayment
+Referral may be required from your network provider.